tymyrddin/purple/source/docs/distribution-networks/observable-semantics/access-and-authorisation/index.rst

    :maxdepth: 1

    access-control-and-key-management
+   telephony-and-verbal-authority

 The strong check is the correlation of physical and logical access.
 Someone physically at a substation but logged into nothing is not doing authorised work; a badge swipe with no one on the camera means the badge was cloned or the log was faked; an Operator role or a person without the Schakelbevoegd flag that nonetheless executes engineer-level changes is either an access-control failure or a compromised account.
 Contractor and third-party access is the standing exposure, time-limited by design and dangerous when a badge outlives the contract, which is why the physical and logical trails carry weight only when they agree with each other.
+Alongside that credential trail runs a quieter authorisation channel, authority given by voice under a fault, thin enough to need a reading of its own.